Our GED Program

 Our daytime program will be held Tuesdays and Thursdays, from 9:00 am to noon at Employment Skills Center.
 Registration and orientation for the daytime classes will be held on January 16 and 18 from 9:00 to noon.
 Please plan to attend both dates!

 Our evening program will be held Tuesdays and Thursdays, from 6:00 to 8:30 pm at Carlisle High School’s Fowler Building, Room F01.
-Registration and orientation for the evening classes will be held on January 16 and 18 from 6:00 to 8:30 pm in the Fowler Building.
+Registration and orientation for the evening class will not be held on January 16 as scheduled due to the weather.
+We will now hold Registration and Orientation on Thursday, January 18 and Tuesday, January 23 from 6:00 to 8:30 pm in the Fowler Building.
 Please plan to attend both dates!

 View our Spring 2018 GED flyer here!